jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_00_setup.md

 Date: 2015-11-01 10:02
 Tags: programming, web-dev, pelican

 Welcome to the first installment of "Making This Site".
-In these articles I will describe the **exact** steps I went through to build this website.

-It is my intention to demonstrate how I setup, configure, styled and deployed this website.
-At the end of every article I will provide a commit link which shows all the code that was added through the course of the article.
+In these articles, I will describe the **exact** steps I went through to build this website.
+At the end of every article is a link to a commit on GitHub showing all the code that was added.

 ### Web Design Goals

-The purpose of this website is to projects I work on that have nowhere else to go.
-As such, the requirements are simple:
+The purpose of this website is hosting various projects I work on.
+The requirements are simple.
+I would like:

-* Blog presentation
+* A blog presentation
 * Lightweight and easy to view on computers and phones
 * Easy to maintain and add content to
 * Cheap to host

-With this in mind I set out to find a suitable static site generator (SSG).
+With these requirements in mind, I set out to find a suitable static site generator (SSG).
 After reading about the pros and cons of many different static site generators I decided on [Pelican](http://docs.getpelican.com/en/3.7.1/index.html).

 My decision to use Pelican was primarily based on my pre-existing knowledge of Python and the fact that Pelican had almost all the features I thought I would need and not much more.